chipbuster/cvc-build-scripts/README.md

 * `PROJ_MODLIST`: An array of modules needed to build the program.
 These will be loaded prior to compilation and unloaded afterwards, to avoid contaminating the environment for subsequent builds.
-* `VAR_NEEDS`: A list of environmental variables needed to execute the build.
 * Other environmental variables necessary to the build.
 These should be `unset` at the conclusion of the build to avoid contaminating the build environment.